-Why You Should Use Agile Methodology in Your Business Intelligence Project!Tushar Sonal
+Why You Should Use Agile Methodology in Your Business Intelligence Project

 Traditionally, the development of any software used to be preceded by first defining the “outcome”.
 With the outcome defined, the development team then proceeded to develop the piece of software according to defined customer needs.

-The Agile System refers to an iterative process of collaboration, feedback and doing small increments to fit into the customer needs better.
+Such demand for flexibility revealed the benefits with Agile Methodology, which refers to an iterative process of collaboration, feedback and doing small increments to fit into the customer needs better.
 It requires reliable communications and interactions between departments to bring about interpersonal development.

 The agile project methodology gives priority to individuals and interactions over processes and tools, a workable software over comprehensive documentation, collaborating with customers instead of contract arbitration, and reacting to changes instead of following a plan.